 What is Structured Data & Unstructured Data?

-Structured Data is information used by basic algorithms to configure a web page.
-Google Search uses such information to gather information about the world wide web, including your online content.
+Google Search uses such information as it gathers information about the worldwide web, including your online content.

-While Structured Data is very much for the benefit of analytics software and site crawlers, unstructured data (also known as qualitative data) is content that is more difficult to process, with no conventional format.
+Structured data is very much for the benefit of analytics software and site crawlers.
+Unstructured data (also known as qualitative data) is content that is more difficult to process, with no conventional format.

 An example of unstructured data would be comments, phone calls or email responses, as these are mostly anecdotal and subjective, as opposed to transactional and numerical.

 What is an example of Structured Data?

 In terms of website development and SEO, Structured Data refers to the code that assembles, categorises and defines your content.
 For instance, you can use specific labels within the back-end of your website to identify recipes, reviews, product pages, and so on.